What is lime plaster and why does it need a breathable paint?

 Believe it or not, lime plaster has been used for thousands of years as a binder in mortars and plaster work.
 It is made from three basic materials, sand, water, and lime; the lime being commonly derived from limestone or chalk.
 This very natural material is viewed as a more environmental building method than some of the more modern plasters.

 It is argued that with the popularity of modern plasters, which are gypsum-based, has come the loss of many of the traditional skills associated with lime plastering.
-However, there are many reasons to suggest that lime plaster is becoming more sort after, not only to keep old buildings in the condition that they require, but to create a sustainable and healthy new build too.
+However, there are many reasons to suggest that lime plaster is becoming more sought after, not only to keep old buildings in the condition that they require, but to create a sustainable and healthy new build too.
 According to Tim Ratcliffe there is a real need for skilled plasterers who can plaster with lime.
 Read his article here.

 What are some of the benefits of lime plaster?